KratosMultiphysics/Kratos/external_libraries/csv-parser/README.md

 ## Documentation

-In addition to the [Features & Examples](#features--examples) below, a [fully-fledged online documentation](http://vincela.com/csv/) contains more examples, details, interesting features, and instructions for less common use cases.
+In addition to the [Features & Examples](#features--examples) below, a [fully-fledged online documentation](https://vincentlaucsb.github.io/csv-parser/html/) contains more examples, details, interesting features, and instructions for less common use cases.

 ## Integration

-This library was developed with Microsoft Visual Studio and is compatible with g++ and clang.
+This library was developed with Microsoft Visual Studio and is compatible with >g++ 6.0 and clang.
 All of the code required to build this library, aside from the C++ standard library, is contained under `include/`.

 ### C++ Version